quadshot/opentickets-community/readme.txt

 * Allow Customers to keep Digital and/or Print Tickets
 * Checkin People to Events with a QR Reader
 * Ticket Sales Reporting

+There are also various [Enterprise Extensions](http://opentickets.com/extensions/ "See a list of the available Extensions") which add even more functionality to this robust core plugin.

 OTCE is licensed under GPLv3.